 Online learning platforms

-Both synchronous and asynchronous learning has advantages: Asynchronous learning forms are particularly preferred by users who feel pressured in in-person courses and need more time for reflection and elaboration of learning content.
-Synchronous learning, on the other hand, promotes active exchange and encourages discussion of the topics discussed.
+Both synchronous and asynchronous learning have advantages: Asynchronous learning formats are especially preferred by learners who feel pressured in face-to-face courses and need more time to reflect on and develop learning content.
+Synchronous learning, on the other hand, promotes active exchange and encourages discussion of the topics covered.

-As you can see, there are different methods of further education for both learning forms.
-This does not mean that you have to commit to one learning form for your further education measures.
+As you can see, there are different methods of further education for both learning formats.
+However, this does not mean that you have to commit your further education measures to a single learning format.

 Combine synchronous and asynchronous learning!

-With blended learning – the combination of in-person and e-learning – you can combine synchronous and asynchronous learning methods!
-It is particularly popular to accompany in-person events with online courses.
-Online, participants learn asynchronously (completely self-directed), while in the synchronous in-person part, they can ask questions and do exercises for practical transfer.
-Through repetition and application in two ways, the new knowledge is better anchored in memory – and the learning effect increases!
+With blended learning – the combination of face-to-face and e-learning – you can combine synchronous and asynchronous learning methods!
+It is especially popular to accompany face-to-face events with online courses.
+Online, participants learn asynchronously (that is, completely self-directed), while in the synchronous face-to-face part they ask questions and do exercises for practical transfer.
+By repeating and applying the content in two ways, the new knowledge is better anchored in memory – and the learning effect increases!

 Would you like to learn more about how to combine synchronous and asynchronous learning units as blended learning?
-Then feel free to check out our free overview of the most popular blended learning models:
+Then feel free to take a look at our free overview of the most popular blended learning models.